zhengye1995/BLC/README.md

 ## Citing

-If you use ZSI in your research or wish to refer to the baseline results published here, please use the following BibTeX entries:
+If you use BLC in your research or wish to refer to the baseline results published here, please use the following BibTeX entries:

 ```BibTeX